CARTAvis/carta-python/docs/source/quickstart.rst

     from carta.client import Session

-    session = Session.interact("localhost", 50051, 1, "GRPC SECURITY TOKEN")
+    session = Session.interact("FRONTEND URL", 1, "SECURITY TOKEN")

-The host, port and security token values must match your running backend process.
-For simplicity you have the option of using an environment variable, ``CARTA_GRPC_TOKEN``, to run CARTA with a fixed gRPC token.
+The frontend URL and security token values must match your running backend process.
+For simplicity you have the option of using an environment variable, ``CARTA_AUTH_TOKEN``, to run CARTA with a fixed security token.
 Otherwise, a randomly generated token will be printed by the backend when it starts.
 The session ID must match the running frontend session -- you can find it by mousing over the status indicator at the top right of the CARTA window in your browser.

 Creating a new session
 ----------------------

 Use these options if you want to write a non-interactive script which starts a new session in a headless browser (and optionally also a new backend process), performs a series of actions, and saves output, with no input from you.

-The wrapper automatically parses the gRPC host and port and the session ID from the frontend.
-If the wrapper also starts the backend process, it parses the frontend URL and gRPC token from the backend output.
+The wrapper automatically parses the session ID from the frontend.
+If the wrapper also starts the backend process, it parses the frontend URL from the backend output.
 If you want to connect to an existing backend process, you must provide the frontend URL and the security token.

 The wrapper can start a backend process on a remote host if your Unix user has the appropriate permissions to ssh to the remote host without entering a password.

+To connect to a controller instance, you must obtain a security token for scripting requests from the controller dashboard.
+Creating the session requires additional authentication.
+A helper function is provided to assist you in logging into the controller instance and obtaining a long-lived cookie which you can save and use when creating a session.
+(TODO: actually implement this)

 These commands are further customisable with optional parameters.
 See the API reference for more information.